-Gratitude helps me avoid the ‘hedonic treadmill’ – the concept of getting used to and forgetting to appreciate the things that were once a big deal – and stay grateful for all of the blessing in my life.
+This helps me avoid the ‘hedonic treadmill’ – the concept of getting used to and forgetting to appreciate the things that were once a big deal – and stay grateful for all of the blessings in your life.

 // 4 // Plan one thing to look forward to each day

 Sometimes I just get so, so tired.
-Between two kids, a marriage, a career, and a side hustle – oh and don’t forget the big furry dog – some days it seems like there’s nothing left in me.
+Between two kids, a marriage, a multiple six figure business, and a giant Bernese Mountain Dog, some days it seems like there’s nothing left in me.
 So at the worst of times I just let the days slip by.
 And that puts you back in monotony pretty quickly.

-If doing something new and exciting every day for a week is too much for you, I suggest you start with Mondays.
+Start with planning something fun for Mondays.
 Nothing cures the Monday blues better than having something awesome to look forward to after work!

 // 5 // Read books that inspire joy

 Books are so good at bringing things into perspective and helping you see things a different way.
 They can be empowering, motivating, and inspiring.
 They help you come up with new ideas or set new goals.